soundpress/RulesOfNYC/docs/c18/index.rst

          (A) in any "No Parking" zone,

-         (B) in any "No Standing Except Authorized Vehicles" or "Authorized Vehicles Only" zone,
+         (B) in any authorized vehicle zone, except in carshare parking space(s) and electric vehicle charging station(s),

          (C) at parking meters without using an authorized payment method, and